candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

   Subject: C=US, ST=Washington, L=Seattle, O=Amazon.com, Inc., CN=www.amazon.com
   ```
 - Why?
 Otherwise a man in the middle (MITM) can get a cert signed for any
-  domain and then use it to impersonate someone else if.
+  domain and then use it to impersonate someone else.
 - **It's not enough that a certificate is signed; it must also correctly identify
   the entity presenting it!**
 - SubjectAltName extensions allow multiple identities per cert